 Hi!
-I’m Andrew Dupuis, a PhD candidate in Biomedical Engineering at Case Western Reserve University under Dr. Mark Griswold.
-I help design visualization tools and develop Magnetic Resonance Imaging hardware and software to make medical imaging faster, smarter, and easier to interpret.
+I’m Andrew Dupuis, a researcher, software engineer, and consultant.
+I specialize in visualization tools and custom Magnetic Resonance Imaging hardware and software that try to make medical imaging faster, smarter, and easier to interpret.

-While working on my PhD, I decided I needed a better way to document projects – either for personal use or for public consumption.
+While working on my PhD, I needed a better way to document projects – either for personal use or for public consumption.
 This blog is the result.

 I’m habitually terrible at saving notes about what I’m working on – not that notes aren’t taken along the way.
 They just tend to be written on post-its and in handheld journals that eventually vanish into the ether.
 With the completion of my first Homelab, I settled on creating a blog that would act as persistant project notes.

 My goal is for the development process, decisions, and struggles to be documented, much like a lab notebook (for when I inevitably have to go back and get something to work again).
 The result was this blog: a self-hosted, WordPress instance that is itself a learning experience for me.